Virginia Tech® home

 Note: Your advisor may have options to meet in-person or virtually.
 Before you select a date you can scroll down to filter appointments by "in-person" or "virtual" under "How would you like to meet?"
 If no in-person meetings are available then switch your selection to virtual to find virtual appointment times.

 Review appointment details.
 Provide a brief comment about what you want to discuss with your advisor, along with a list of your top three Engineering major choices.
 This will help your advisor prepare for the appointment.
-Click "Schedule" to confirm the appointment.
+Click "Schedule Appointment" to confirm the appointment.

 Additional information about your advising appointment.

-• You will will receive a confirmation email once you have scheduled the appointment.
+• You will receive a confirmation email after scheduling with the appointment date, time, location.

-• Be prepared for your meeting with a list of questions, a checksheet for your intended major(s), and something to take notes with.
+• Be prepared for your meeting with a list of questions, the graduation requirements for your intended major(s), and something to take notes with.

 • If you need to cancel your appointment you can cancel in Navigate or email your advisor.